Walker Ryan will never stop skateboarding

 Walker Ryan has seen a lot in his years of skateboarding.
 He has 25 years of experience under his belt, and it gives him quite the perspective on skating.
 We can all benefit from his knowledge, which he was nice enough to share with us in a lengthy interview.
 Not everybody who is experienced with something is necessarily good at talking about it.
 Have you ever heard one of those great athletes that have nothing to say when interviewed?
 Fortunately, Ryan isn’t like that at all.
 Here are some of Walker’s insights on skating, which feel particularly poignant during these uncertain times.

-Yeah, ‘cause New York is crazy now isn’t it?!
+Hi Walker!
+New York is crazy now, isn’t it?!